Zilla-tech/android-checkout-sdk/README.md

 ## Requirements
 - Java 8 or higher
-- The latest version of the Zilla Checkout Android SDK

 Then in your code, create a new instance of the Zilla connect Import Checkout SDK